Compute

 3. Click Fast Create Child.
 Enter the title Frontend display-add store network menu, assign it to Chris, and click OK.

-Monitoring and Tracking Project Status
+Tracking Project Status

-After the Sprint starts, the project team communicates the current progress of each work item through daily stand-up meetings and updates the status.
+After the sprint starts, the project team communicates the current progress of each work item through daily stand-up meetings and updates the status.

 Go to the Sprints tab page and click to switch to the card mode.
 This page displays work item cards in each status.
 You can drag a work item card to update its status.

-Before the expected end time of the Sprint, the project team holds a review meeting to present work achievements of the current Sprint.
+Before the expected end time of the sprint, the project team holds a review meeting to present work achievements of the current sprint.

-The Sprints tab page provides Sprint statistics and charts.
-The team can easily collect statistics on the progress of the current Sprint, including the requirement completion status, Sprint burndown chart, and workload.
+The Sprints tab page provides sprint statistics and charts.
+The team can easily collect statistics on the progress of the current sprint, including the requirement completion status, sprint burndown chart, and workload.

 Go to the Sprints tab page and click Statistics to display the progress view.